appveyor/website/src/docs/enterprise/running-builds-as-local-process.md

 ### Download and install additional software required by build process

-* [Setup master VM](/docs/enterprise/setup-master-vm/) documentation is good reference.
-This documentation was created for cloud environments, and not everything is needed for local agent build process, so feel free to install only what is needed for your specific build scenario.
-However [Basic configuration](/docs/enterprise/setup-master-vm/#basic-configuration) and [Essential 3rd-party software](/docs/enterprise/setup-master-vm/#essential-3rd-party-software) are required for most of scenarios.
+Follow [these steps](/docs/enterprise/setup-master-vm/) to configure VM and install software required for your build process.
+It is tested PowerShell scripts which can be simply copy-pasted to PowerShell window (started in privileged mode).
+Specifically:

+* [Basic configuration](/docs/enterprise/setup-master-vm/#basic-configuration) and [Essential 3rd-party software](/docs/enterprise/setup-master-vm/#essential-3rd-party-software) - we strongly recommend to install everything from those sections.
+* [Build framework](/docs/enterprise/setup-master-vm/#build-framework) - you can skip one of MSBuild and Visual Studio versions or both if you don't need them.
+* [Test framework](/docs/enterprise/setup-master-vm/#test-framework) - you can skip that step if you are running your own custom test script/framework.
-    * Steps named [AppVeyor Build Agent](/docs/enterprise/setup-master-vm/#appveyor-build-agent) and [Tuning for Interactive mode](/docs/enterprise/setup-master-vm/#tuning-for-interactive-mode) are not relevant for local agent scenario.
+* [AppVeyor Build Agent](/docs/enterprise/setup-master-vm/#appveyor-build-agent) and [Configuring agent to run in "Interactive" mode](/docs/enterprise/setup-master-vm/#configuring-agent-to-run-in-interactive-mode) - these steps are mandatory.

+Install any additional software required for your builds.

 ## Setting up custom cloud and images in AppVeyor